Helpful tips and questions to think about before you start your new home build or remodel.

 - Where will everything go in your kitchen?
 Food storage?
 Small appliances?
 Seasonal dishes and linens?
 Drink Station?
 Kids Crafts?
 Plastic Containers?
 I have a full post about how I divided my kitchen up into ‘work stations’ to fit our families needs.

-Plumbing, Electrical, & Other Mechanics – Tips for Building a New Home
+Tips for Plumbing, Electrical, & Other Home Mechanics

 - Thermostat location, location, location.
 Sometimes these things end up in the middle of a wall you want to hang art on.
 Or it’s in the hallway between the 2 bedrooms it’s supposed to be cooling, like at my house.
 Then when you close the doors at night, the thermostat has no way of knowing how hot your bedroom gets at night.
 Yikes. 😉